ethaneisenhard/ethaneisenhard/blog/consciousdiversity.md

 altImgDesc: Boulder field in Hidden Valley Joshua Tree National Park
 ---

-An ideal day in my world incorporates physical challenge, intriguing thoughts, creative work, and engaging/meaningful conversations.
+An ideal day in my world incorporates a physical challenge, intriguing thoughts, creative work, and engaging/meaningful conversations.
 I like to call this conscious diversity.

 Achieving this will be different for everyone.
-I’ll give an example for myself to see if that helps.

-Below you find a list of activities for each of these categories:
+Below you find a list of activities I like for each of these categories:

 ### Physical Challenge
 A type of physical activity that gets your heart beat up to the point of exhaustion.
-This is possible in numerous ways.
+Get out there and sweat!
 My favorite is running hills.

 Other examples of physical challenges
 * High intensity work out